theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/parameters/sql-parameters.md

 description: SQL Parameters
 ---

-In {{ productName }} you can define custom parameters that can be set dynamically when calling extractions.
+In {{ productName }} you can define custom runtime parameters that can be set dynamically when calling extractions.
 When using an SQL destination, these parameters are available for SQL commands.

 A typical use case is the dynamization of WHERE clauses in the {{ table }} {{ component }}.